 Here are some suggestions for coping with the death of a parent from cancer as a young adult:

 Acknowledge the loss.
-Allowing yourself to recognize this loss can be very difficult, especially if it is the first significant loss in your life or the first loss in your network of friends.
-You may find yourself overwhelmed with preparations for the funeral or ceremony, as well as support from family and friends immediately following your parent’s death.
-Give yourself time to process the death to better understand what you have been through.
+Allowing yourself to recognize this loss can be very difficult, especially if it is the first significant loss that you have experienced in your life or within your network of friends.
+You may discover yourself overwhelmed by preparing for your parent’s funeral or memorial service.
+Remembrance ceremonies and even the support you may receive from family and friends immediately following your parent’s death can be overwhelming at times.
+It is important to allow yourself time to process your feelings.
+Time will help you better understand what you have been through.

 Allow yourself to grieve in the way that is right for you.
-Do not feel that you have to abstain from crying or that you need to cry in order to show that you are grieving.
-No one is able to tell you how to grieve, which can be difficult for some people, especially if you are unsure of how or what to feel.
-Find something that makes you feel good.
-Don’t allow the “awkwardness” of death to take away from your grieving process.
+Do not feel you have to prevent yourself from feeling sad and crying or, conversely, that you need to cry in order to show others that you are grieving.
+The feelings associated with the death of a parent may be intense and the grief can sometimes make us feel awkward.
+No-one though can tell you how to grieve.
+Grief is a difficult journey, especially if you are unsure with regard to how or what you should be feeling.

 Understand that grief manifests itself differently for each individual.
-Some individuals express grief outwardly while others internalize their grief.
-Even within a family unit, you may find that certain family members would like to feel connected by being around others, while other family members will remove themselves from a social situation in order to grieve on their own.
+It is important to remember that everyone grieves differently and in their own time.
+Some individuals may express their grief outwardly while others may internalize or repress their grief.
+For instance, you may notice that certain family members find comfort in being with others and feeling connected.
+Other family members may distance themselves from social interactions in order to grieve on their own.
 There is no right or wrong way to grieve.
-It is important during this time to understand that the whole family has been affected by the death of your parent, so be kind to yourself and to others.
+It can be helpful to keep in mind that everyone in your family has been affected by the death of your parent.
+Be kind to yourself and to others.